Almost every survivalists knows that not just any flashlight can be considered a “survival flashlight“.

 Below are a few that we recommend you check out.
 Just keep in mind that this free survival gear blog is supported by ads and affiliate products so we may earn a commission if you order something.

-What Should You Look For?
+What Should You Look For in a Survival Flashlight?

 You typically want a flashlight that: